team401/Docs/Technical/Gears.md

 Torque: $$ Torque_{Output} = \frac{Torque_{Input}}{Ratio} = \frac{10\ \text{ft-lb}}{\frac{1}{4}} = 4 * 10\ \text{ft-lb} = 40\ \text{ft-lb} $$

-The 48 tooth gear has a 1:4 gear ratio, so it will spin counterclockwise at one fourth the speed but will have four times the torque.
+The gear pair a 1:4 gear ratio, so the 48 tooth gear will spin counterclockwise at one fourth the speed of the 12 tooth gear but will have four times the torque.